 Mouzelis, Nikos.
 (1989) 'Populism: a new way of incorporating the masses', in N. Mouzelis, Th.
 Lipovatz & M. Spourdalakis (eds.), Populism and Politics (Athens: Gnosi) (in Greek).
 Mouzelis, Nikos. & Pagoulatos, George.
 (2002) 'Civil society and citizenship in postwar Greece', in F. Birtek, N. Diamantouros, T. Dragona, A. Frangoudaki & F. Keyder (eds.), Citizenship and Nation State in Greece and Turkey (London: Frank Cass).
 Sotiropoulos, Dimitris (2004), 'Civil society in Greece: atrophic or invisible?' in D. Sotiropoulos (ed.), The Unknown Civil Society (Athens: Potamos) (in Greek).

 Spourdalakis, Michalis (1988), 'Greece 2000: reaping the fruits of the a-political hyper-politicization', in Katsoulis et al. (eds.), Greece towards 2000 (Athens: Papazisis) (in Greek).
 Spourdalakis, Michalis (ed.)
 (1998), PASOK: Party, State, Society, Athens, Patakis (in Greek).

-Searching for a heterodox political movement in Norway reveals a number of groups with a mainly right-wing nationalist orientation.
+6.5 Norway 6.5.1 Introduction Searching for a heterodox political movement in Norway reveals a number of groups with a mainly right-wing nationalist orientation.
 Around this ideological core of a nationalist set of ideas spiced with Nordic mythology some of the standard themes of anti-statist and anti-elitist attitudes are mixed together with elements of esoteric narratives and conspiracy theories to create the typical heterodox political syndrome.
-The variety of associations, often organised around Facebook groups, aspire to work against the present political system in general and in particular stand up against the recent wave of migration into Norway which is seen as a threat to the ethnic purity of the Norwegian people.
+The variety of associations, often organized around Facebook groups, aspire to work against the present political system in general and in particular stand up against the recent wave of migration into Norway which is seen as a threat to the ethnic purity of the Norwegian people.
 Also, as in most other countries, many of these groups are built around some leading figures, single individuals with a history of conflictual confrontation with public authorities who collect followers and appear as the outspoken voices of the respective movement or group in the general public.
 Below we will briefly present a number of these groups active in Norway.

 - The One People Norway

 - Nordic Resistance Movement

 - The Party of Norway

 - The Alliance

 - Independence Party

 - Friends of the constitution

 - We who have had enough of the dictatorship at the Parliament

 - Radiation Protection

 - Unlawful in Orkdal and Agdenes police district

 - Media portal uncensored

 6.5.2 Heterodox political movements in Norway

 As mentioned above, heterodox groups in Norway exploit the heritage of Nordic mythologies linking themselves to a glorified past.
 This is reflected in the way group leaders have given themselves new names that are quite uncommon today and considered as old-fashioned in Norway.
-The leader of the first group listed below has given herself the middlename "Sigurdsdaughter", i.e. the daughter of Sigurd.
+The leader of the first group listed below has given herself the middle name "Sigurdsdaughter", i.e. the daughter of Sigurd.
 While this way of using middle names today is still common in Iceland, it is considered as outdated in in Norway and the tradition ended many decades ago.

 Sovereign Citizens (Suverene borgere)

 This group is led by Ingunn (Sigursdaughter) Røiseland and Allan (Lion heart) Broch.
 Journalists having followed and observed this group estimate the membership between 400 and 1000 followers, spread across the whole of Norway.
 The peak of the group's activity until now was in 2014.
-The group was established by Røiseland who some years ago decided to sign herself out of the Norwegian state after meeting resistance from the authorities of this very same state.
-She became famous for her outspoken critique of public health policy in Norway and a campaign against vaccination, spreading her opinions in the media.
+The group was